skuid/SamplePages/README.md

 ## Five basic categories of material here

 ### [Use Cases](/Use_Cases)
 Samples of pages we see used commonly within business applications.
 Gain inspiration from our best-practice work.
 Install these pages in your org to see how they work.
-Steal our work.
+Steal our work!

 ### [Design Systems](/Design_Systems)
-Download and install reference design systems for your V2 pages.
+Download and install completed design systems for your V2 pages.
 Make your pages beautiful.
 Every design system has a "style guide" page that shows how to construct pages with this system in effective and elegant ways.

 ### [Advanced Salesforce techniques](/Salesforce_Advanced)
 There are complicated features provided by Salesforce that provide TONS of value.
-Can they be used in Skuid?
-Approval process?
+How can they be used in Skuid?
+What about approval processes?
 Duplicate Management rules?
 YES!
 These pages provide examples for you to explore and include in your Skuid Applications.

 ### [Skuid Techniques](/Skuid_Techniques)
 We know its true - some of the coolest capabilities provided by Skuid are complicated to set up.
 These pages provide examples of things like complicated filters, action sequences, etc.

 ### [Tools](/Tools)
 Pages used for license management.
-Understand who has access to Skuid and how much it is being used.
+Understand who has access to Skuid within your Salesforce Org and how much it is being used.

 ## Instructions
 To use one of the sample pages in these folders, follow these steps: